 AGENDA ITEM SPEAKER DISCUSSION HIGHLIGHTS ACTION FOLLOW UP 10.
-APPROVAL OF THE FIRST 5 ALAMEDA COUNTY FISCAL YEAR 2022-23 ANNUAL REPORT TO FIRST 5 CALIFORNIA L. Schroeder , Motion: Cecilia Oregón Second: Clarissa Doutherd No Abstentions.
+APPROVAL OF THE FIRST 5 ALAMEDA COUNTY FISCAL YEAR 2022-23 ANNUAL REPORT TO FIRST 5 CALIFORNIA L. Schroeder Ms. Schroeder presented the First 5 Alameda County FY 2022-23 Annual Report to First 5 California.
+Chair Herzfeld asked if there was any public comment before taking a vote to approve.
+Chair Herzfeld facilitated the vote to approve the the First 5 Alameda County FY 2022-23 Annual Report to First 5 California.
+Motion: Cecilia Oregón Second: Clarissa Doutherd No Abstentions.
 Motion passed.
 None 11.
-RECEIVE FIRST !
-5 ALAMEDA COUNTY FISCAL YEAR 2022-23 ANNUAL REPORT PRESENTATION K. Spanos [Attachment] Ms. Spanos shared that the First 5 Alameda County FY 2022-23 Annual Report is available in a multi-media format on the First 5 Alameda County website and touched on a few key highlights of the great work that happened in the Agency in the past fiscal year.
+RECEIVE FIRST ALAMEDA COUNTY FISCAL YEAR 2022-23 ANNUAL REPORT PRESENTATION 1 K. Spanos [Attachment] Ms. Spanos shared that the First 5 Alameda County FY 2022-23 Annual Report is available in a multi-media format on the First 5 Alameda County website and touched on a few key highlights of the great work that happened in the Agency in the past fiscal year.
 None None 12.
-RECEIVE OAKLA AND CHILDREN'S INITIATIVE EARLY EDUCATION FUND PRESENTATION K. Spanos K. Burmester J. Cabán J. Talkington [Attachment] Ms. Spanos, Ms. Burmester, Ms. Cabán and Ms. Talkington presented the Oakland Children's Inititative Early Educuation Fund Presentation.
+RECEIVE OAKLA ND CHILDREN'S INITIATIVE EARLY EDUCATION FUND PRESENTATION K. Spanos K. Burmester J. Cabán J. Talkington [Attachment] Ms. Spanos, Ms. Burmester, Ms. Cabán and Ms. Talkington presented the Oakland Children's Inititative Early Educuation Fund Presentation.
 None None 13.
-RECEIVE FIRST!
-5 CALIFORNIA COMMISSION AND FIRST 5 ASSOCIATION UPDATES [Attachment] Ms. Spanos noted that a written update of the First 5 California Commission and First 5 Association Updates was included in the meeting packet.
+RECEIVE FIRST 5 CALIFORNIA COMMISSION AND FIRST 5 ASSOCIATION UPDATES • [Attachment] Ms. Spanos noted that a written update of the First 5 California Commission and First 5 Association Updates was included in the meeting packet.
 None None 14.
 RECEIVE LEGISL ATION AND PUBLIC POLICY UPDATES [Attachment] Ms. Spanos noted that a written update of the Legislation and Public Policy Updates was included in the meeting packet.
 None None 14.
 ADJOURNMEN R. Herzfeld Chair Herzfeld adjourned the meeting and gaveled out at 11:32 AM.
 None None